-Finish off your day with a little Après (that’s French for post skiing entertainment) at the T-Bar or on the deck at the Maggie Restaurant on Peak 9.
+Finish off your day with a little Après (that’s French for post skiing entertainment) at one of the restaurant in town.
 There’re never a shortage of bar stools to pull up to share some (mostly true) skiing stories.

 Don’t want to hit the hill?
 Check out these 16 snowy things to do if you don’t ski.